The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 With proper care and environment, the best chances are that your cutucuense will grow at most 2 feet tall and survive five to ten years or more.

-Should Your Mist Anthurium Cutucuese Regularly?
+Should your mist Anthurium Cutucuese regularly?

 Although they enjoy a humid environment and love to be misted, especially in the warm season, you should not mist them frequently.

-Excess misting will wet the leaves, causing the formation of bacterial blight.
+Moreover, excess misting will wet the leaves, causing the formation of bacterial blight.

-Is a Leggy Anthurium cutucuense a Problem?
+Is a leggy Anthurium Cutucuense a problem?

 A leggy cutucuense indicates a problem, especially when fertilizing them too often.